 Even if you do choose to visit Universal Orlando during these months you’ll want to be aware of what you may experience (both in weather and in crowds) so you can plan accordingly.

 Hurricane Season (Sept – Nov)

 Since Florida is located close to the tropical and subtropical regions the state can experience hurricanes.
 While these rarely make it as inland as Orlando, you can still feel the effects of high winds in the park.

-While Universal Studios doesn’t close for rain, it has been known to close for anticipated hurricanes.
+While Universal Studios doesn’t close for rain, the Universal Orlando Resort has been known to close for hurricanes.
 Tropical storms typically occur between the middle of September to the end of November.

 While these aren’t necessarily months you’ll want to avoid (especially if you’re a fan of Halloween and subsequently the park’s Halloween Horror Nights) it is something you’ll want to consider when planning your trip.

 Bank Holiday Weekends

 During these dates, the park can reach capacity, and standby wait times can be significantly longer than you’d experience at other times of the year.

 While many only choose to spend a single day at one of the Universal Studios parks, we recommend booking between three to five days at the resort if you want to experience everything Universal Studios has to offer.